-Shingles is a viral infection caused by a virus in the same family as the chickenpox virus.
-The chickenpox virus is called Varicella zoster, whereas the Herpes zoster viral outbreak is referred to as ‘shingles.’
+Shingle is a viral infection caused by a virus in the same family as the chickenpox virus.
+The chickenpox virus is called Varicella zoster, whereas the Herpes zoster viral outbreak is called ‘shingles.’

-You cannot develop shingles unless you have had a previous infection of chickenpox (usually as a child).
-Shingles is most common in people over 60 years of age, but can occur in people as young as three years old.
+You cannot develop shingles unless you have had a previous chickenpox infection (usually as a child).
+Shingles are most common in people over 60 but can occur in people as young as three.

-After you recover from chickenpox, the chickenpox virus becomes dormant and remains in your body; it settles and remains in the roots of your nerve cells (near the spinal cord).
+After you recover from chickenpox, the virus becomes dormant and remains in your body; it settles and remains in the roots of your nerve cells (near the spinal cord).
 Later, if the chickenpox virus is reactivated, the symptoms are known as ‘Shingles.’
-What causes the reactivation of the virus is still not medically known, but doctors do have several theories on what may contribute to the reactivation.
+What causes the reactivation of the virus is still not medically known.
+Still, doctors have several theories on what may contribute to the reactivation.

-It is believed that a weakened immune system allows for more probability of the virus reactivation.
+A weakened immune system is believed to increase the probability of virus reactivation.
 This may occur with immune-suppressing medications, with another illness, after major surgery, or with pregnancy.
 Immune system booster supplements can help reduce the symptoms of shingles as well as prevent a recurrence.

-Shingles is also commonly seen as a complication of cancer or AIDS.
-Advancing age, cortisone-type drugs, and the stress of major surgery may trigger a shingles outbreak as well.
+Shingles are also commonly seen as a complication of cancer or AIDS.
+Advancing age, cortisone-type drugs, and the stress of major surgery may trigger a shingles outbreak.
 The virus may also become active again after trauma to the skin from injury or sunburn.
 Additionally, emotional stress has been identified as a possible trigger of an outbreak.

-While the trigger is still unknown, the symptoms of shingles are very real and very uncomfortable, sometimes even painful.
+While the trigger is still unknown, the symptoms of shingles are genuine and very uncomfortable, sometimes even painful.

 Shingles Symptoms & Diagnosis

-If you have had chickpox, then a shingles outbreak may be in your future.
-Shingles is caused by the reactivation of the virus that causes chickenpox.
+If you have had chickenpox, then a shingles outbreak may be in your future.
+Shingles are caused by the reactivation of the virus that causes chickenpox.

-The first symptoms of shingles are often sharp, burning pain, tingling, or numbness in your skin on one side of your body or face.
-Shingles most commonly appears on the back or upper abdomen and sometimes on the facial area.
+The first symptoms of shingles are often sharp, burning pain, tingling, or numbness in the skin on one side of your body or face.
+Shingles most commonly appear on the back or upper abdomen and sometimes on the facial area.
 It can also cause severe itching or aching rather than pain.

 Because they tend to follow nerve paths, the blisters are usually found in a line.
-Often times, these lines extend from the back or flank around to the abdomen, just on one side, but shingles never crosses the midline of the body.
-(The word ‘shingles’ even comes from the Latin word for ‘belt’ or ‘girdle.’)
+Frequently, these lines extend from the back or flank to the abdomen, just on one side, but shingles never cross the body's midline.
+(The word 'shingles' even comes from the Latin word for 'belt' or 'girdle.')
 The rash also may appear on one side of your face – some people may develop painful eye inflammations and infections.

-In patients with normal immune systems, shingles rarely leads to hospitalizations, usually clears up in a few weeks, and seldom recurs.
+Shingles rarely lead to hospitalizations in patients with standard immune systems, usually clears up in a few weeks, and seldom recur.
 However, there are several complications that you should know about:

 - Infections: Blisters can become infected by bacteria.
 You should suspect this has happened if the pain and redness suddenly become worse or go away and then return.
 Antibiotics may be necessary to treat these bacterial infections.

-- Scarring: Shingles carries a risk of scarring the skin if the blisters become infected with bacteria.
-Both situations pose a risk of getting into the eyes and causing permanent damage.
+- Scarring: Shingles endanger skin scarring if the blisters become infected with bacteria.
+Both situations risk getting into the eyes and causing permanent damage.

-While the symptoms of shingles are often quite gruesome, recognizing the symptoms and beginning treatment as quickly as possible is essential to avoiding complications.
+While the symptoms of shingles are often quite gruesome, recognizing the signs and beginning treatment as quickly as possible is essential to avoid complications.

-Caused by the same virus that causes chickenpox, shingles is an extremely uncomfortable viral infection that needs to be treated as quickly as possible.
+Caused by the same virus that causes chickenpox, shingles is a highly uncomfortable viral infection that needs to be treated as quickly as possible.